Tomie dePaola: Television

-DePaola appeared in several episodes of Barney & Friends as himself.
+DePaola has appeared in several episodes of Barney & Friends as himself.
 In 2001, he also appeared as himself in the Jim Henson Company series Telling Stories with Tomie dePaola.

 Exhibitions

-DePaola had two exhibitions in 2013-2014 at the Colby-Sawyer College.
+DePaola had two exhibitions in 2013–2014 at the Colby-Sawyer College.
 The first, called "Then" showed his early work during his formative years at the Pratt Institute and the influence Fra Angelico, George Roualt and others had on him.
 The second exhibition was of his later work, called "Now," came out close to dePaola's 80th birthday.

 Personal life and death

-DePaola was briefly married to a woman in the 1960s, but later came out as gay.
-He came out later in his life, telling The New York Times Magazine in 2019 that, for much of his career, "If it became known you were gay, you’d have a big red ‘G’ on your chest... and schools wouldn’t buy your books anymore."

-DePaola had resided in New London, New Hampshire, where he taught from 1973 to 1976.
+DePaola was briefly married to a woman in the 1960s, however later came out as gay.
+He came out later in his life, telling The New York Times Magazine in 2019 that, for much of his career, "If it became known you were gay, you’d have a big red ‘G’ on your chest... and schools wouldn't buy your books anymore."
+He resided in New London, New Hampshire, where he taught from 1973 to 1976.

-DePaola died at the Dartmouth-Hitchcock Medical Center on March 30, 2020, in Lebanon, New Hampshire, according to his literary agent, Doug Whiteman.
+DePaola died on March 30, 2020 at the age of 85 years-old in the Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, according to his literary agent, Doug Whiteman.
 He was badly injured in a fall in his barn studio the previous week and died of complications following surgery.
 He was survived by his two sisters Judith and Maureen (the latter being his best friend) and many nieces and nephews.